HSOBC Boathouse

 Orientated to sit in a natural space in the existing treescape, and with most of the trees on site retained, the building is well screened from view when travelling south along the river.
 When travelling north, with the existing landscape retained and the boathouse set back and nestled into the landscape, it is also largely concealed.

 A distinctive landing ramp links the riverside to the building, where a standing seam metal clad box projects from the timber façade, with a club room balcony that has views downriver.
 At almost 5000 sq ft, the distinctive wildflower roof improves the site’s biodiversity, and with the Thermowood slatting facades, helps the building blend into its rural setting.
 The mono-pitch roof breaks away from the usual boathouse form and reflects the rhythms, movement and ergonomics associated with rowing.
-The repetition of the slipways along the bank suggest the movement of oars in water.
+The rigour of repeated building elements, such as the proposed colonnade sited towards the southeast, suggests the movement of oars in the water in the way the shadows fall as the sun moves around the building.

 Sustainability is at the heart of this project.
-Air Source Heat Pumps (ASHPs) with heat recovery are the sole source of heating and water, there are no gases or oils onsite and electric charging points have been installed.
+Air Source Heat Pumps (ASHPs) with heat recovery are the sole source of heating and water, there are no gases or oils onsite.
 Ecological improvements include the regrading of steep riverbanks, the enhancement and management of wet woodland habitats, improved water vole habitats and new bat crevices in the building’s cladding and neighbouring trees.

 DOCUMENTS